vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 |NSX Advanced Load Balancer|22.1.2|
 |VMware NSX-T|3.2.1.2|

-For up-to-date information about which software versions can be used together, see the [Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,9293&row=789,%262,%26912).
+For latest information on software versions that can be used together, see the [Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,9293&row=789,%262,%26912).

 ## <a id=prepare-environment-deployment-tkg> </a> Prepare the Environment for Deployment of Tanzu Kubernetes Grid